signetica/MoonPhase/README.md

 this distribution (MoonPhaseFXP, for Floating X Precision) that avoids exceeding the available precision.

-To paraphrase the original author Bradley E Schaefer,
+To paraphrase the original author Bradley E Schaefer:

 		I can only think of one application where lunar phase is needed to a hundredth of a day, whereas nearly all applications are happy to have